ThalesGroup/gokube/README.md

 Tiller (the Helm server-side component) has been installed into your Kubernetes Cluster.

 Please note: by default, Tiller is deployed with an insecure 'allow unauthenticated users' policy.
-Happy Helming!
+To prevent this, run `helm init` with the --tiller-tls-verify flag.
-"monocular" has been added to your repositories
+For more information on securing your installation see: https://docs.helm.sh/using_helm/#securing-your-helm-installation "miniapps" has been added to your repositories
 Hang tight while we grab the latest from your chart repositories...
 ...Skip local chart repository
-...Successfully got an update from the "monocular" chart repository ...Successfully got an update from the "stable" chart repository Update Complete. ⎈ Happy Helming!⎈
+...Successfully got an update from the "miniapps" chart repository ...Successfully got an update from the "stable" chart repository Update Complete. helm-spray v3.4.5: 5.02 MiB / 5.02 MiB [------------------------------------] 100.00% 631.12 KiB p/s Exposing kubernetes dashboard to nodeport 30000... service/kubernetes-dashboard patched
-Starting stable/nginx-ingress components...
-Starting monocular/monocular components...

-goKube! has been installed.
+gokube has been installed.

-To verify that goKube! has started, run:
-> kubectl get pods --all-namespaces
 ```

 We can see that pods are still being created from the ContainerCreating status: